-The Group considers investment holding and the energy and oil and gas exploration as its primary activities.
+The Group considers investment holding and geothermal energy projects as its primary activities.
 The Group has no geographical segmentation as the Group's operating business segments are neither organized nor managed by geographical segment.

 Provisions

 Provisions are recognized when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.